 What is a Linux server?

-In this scenario it makes sense to host the required data or an application on a server that can be accessed by these people.
+In this scenario, it makes sense to host the required data or an application on a server that can be accessed by these people.
 These servers can have IP restrictions so that they might only be allowed to be accessed within the organization.
-When using servers, industry standard as of today is Linux servers, as they are very light and extremely scalable, the overall operating system “Linux” takes very little space on the actual server and there are hundreds of commands for Linux which gets even the hardest job done in the shortest timespan.
+When using servers, the industry standard as of today is Linux servers, as they are very light and extremely scalable, the overall operating system “Linux” takes very little space on the actual server and there are hundreds of commands for Linux which gets even the hardest job done in the shortest timespan.

-Demand of Linux server for web companies
+Demand for Linux servers for web companies

 Linux servers have been trusted by large web companies throughout the world.
 The main reason for trusting Linux over other servers is its flexibility and maintainability.
-Right now, it is crucial to have not just server up and running but also maintained and continuously enhanced over time.
-There are many experienced Linux server experts with Linux certification who have in depth knowledge of Linux networking and administration, these people help build and strengthen your server architecture and you can find such people are always looking for new job opportunities.
+Right now, it is crucial to have not just the server up and running but also maintained and continuously enhanced over time.
+There are many experienced Linux server experts with Linux certification who have in-depth knowledge of Linux networking and administration, these people help build and strengthen your server architecture and you can find such people are always looking for new job opportunities.

 Benefits of Linux server

-There are many benefits of using an industry standard technology, and whenever it comes to servers and online communication or data sharing its best to use the one which is leading the market currently.
+There are many benefits of using an industry-standard technology, and whenever it comes to servers and online communication or data sharing it’s best to use the one which is leading the market currently.
 Apart from this fact, there are three major benefits of using Linux servers over any other.

-The reliability factor comes with time and linux has been here for a while.
+The reliability factor comes with time and Linux has been here for a while.
 Many Linux servers are still up and running which were initially started years ago, this shows how reliable Linux servers are, and why companies trust them.
-In linux servers everything is very transparent, and the open source community keeps updating it as well.
+In Linux servers, everything is very transparent, and the open-source community keeps updating it as well.
 So if your own development team might have missed some issues in server setup, chances are there might be an alternative solution already present in the open source community.